boazsegev/facil.io/README.md

 Sure, why not.
 If you can add Solaris or Windows support to `libreact`, that could mean `lib-server` would become available for use on these platforms as well (as well as the HTTP protocol implementation and all the niceties).

 If you encounter any issues, open an issue (or, even better, a pull request with a fix) - that would be great :-)

+---

+## A note about "safe" languages (C vs. Rust, Javascript vs. Elm)

+they keep telling me that a "safe" language will make me a better programmer, but I keep thinking that a language is made "safe" so it can be used by bad programmers.

+Leave me my freedom and my debugger and keep your safety away from me.